sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 *Takeaway:* We observe that there is a scalability, quality tradeoff between greedy and exact extraction.
 The latter requires orders of magnitude longer time to produce a solution, and can even produce worse solutions when limiting the number of rewrite iterations.
 As designs scale, it may not be feasible to run exact extraction to find the optimal design.

-We also compare the area (µm²) of the designs extracted using greedy and exact extraction (this time only using the top-performing - HiGHs - solver) on the ISCAS85 verilog design benchmarks when synthesizing to an ASIC target using a standard cell library.
+We also compare the area (µm²) of the designs extracted using greedy and exact extraction (this time only using the top-performing - HiGHs - solver) on the ISCAS85 Verilog design benchmarks when synthesizing to an ASIC target using a standard cell library.
 We use another e-graph-based logic synthesis tool, called msynth, which operates similarly to lvv, but can synthesize ASIC designs using a standard cell library.
 Synthesizing an ASIC design using exact extraction becomes prohibitive faster than synthesis targetting an FPGA due to the larger design search space.
 We note that there is no "No Optimization" column in this chart.
 This is because we must run a set of rewrite rules to convert digital logic to standard cells, so optimization and standard cell transformation take place simultaneously.
 We also compare against the Synopsys commercial design compiler to show the design quality a tuned EDA tool can achieve.

 | Bench   | Greedy Area   | Exact Area (Node Limit) (msynth) | Synopsys               |
 |---------|---------------|----------------------------------|------------------------|